ctjm7/meet/README.md

-# meet
+# Meet App

-## Meet friends, meet strangers, meet yourself
+## Description

-Meet is a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
+Meet is a serverless, progressive web application (PWA) using React with a test-driven development technique.
 The application uses the Google Calendar API to fetch upcoming events in a city.

 ## Features
 ### Feature 1: Filter Events by City
 As a user
 I should be able to “filter events by city”